Episcopal Diocese of Georgia: History

 The tenth Bishop of Georgia was elected September 12, 2009, in Dublin, Georgia and consecrated on January 23, 2010, at the Savannah International Trade and Convention Center.
 Scott Benhase was graduated from Virginia Theological Seminary.
 He served at parishes in Indiana, North Carolina, Ohio and Virginia before he was called to be rector of St. Alban's, Washington, D.C.
 (Diocese of Washington) in 2006, where he was serving at the time of his election.
 Benhase's major initiative is the Campaign for Congregational Development, a capital campaign raising funds to enhance capacity in congregational growth and development, clergy and lay leader development, and leadership formation of youth and young adults.

 The eleventh Bishop of Georgia, Frank S. Logue, was elected November 16, 2019, and consecrated on May 30, 2020, at Christ Church, Savannah.
+In 2024, Logue announced he was moving the diocesan offices to the former St. Michael and All Angels Parish in Savannah so the staff could work where ministry is happening as the building continues to serve 350 people a week since the church closed.
+This was the second of two church properties the Diocese repurposed during Logue's episcopacy after the congregations that had worshiped there disbanded.
+The first being the former Christ Church in Augusta which became the Byllesby Center.

 Today the Diocese of Georgia now covers the southeastern 32994 sqmi of the State of Georgia, running from the Chattahoochee River west of Americus to the Savannah River north of Augusta.
 Savannah is the see city.
 In February 2007, the Diocese of Georgia reported 18,651 communicants with an average Sunday attendance of 7,127 in its 71 churches.

 Theologically, the Georgia Diocese runs the spectrum from moderate liberalism to traditionalist conservatism.
 Generally, congregations are typically more conservative than their neighbors in the Atlanta diocese, but in most places, especially in small towns, they are often the most liberal religious alternatives available in their communities, which are usually dominated by Southern-style fundamentalist traditions like the Southern Baptist Convention and the Presbyterian Church in America.
 The first significant episode of Anglican realignment activity in the diocese occurred when the rector and most of the congregation of Christ Church in Savannah left the Episcopal Church in 2007 to form Christ Church Anglican.
 More recently, in August 2012, the parish of St. John's Episcopal Church, in Moultrie, led by rector William McQueen, decided to leave the Episcopal Church to become St. Mark's Anglican Church of the Anglican Church in North America.

 However, the diocese reorganized Christ Church with a basically new congregation in the early 2010s, and the town of Moultrie had another Episcopal parish for residents of Colquitt County to attend, minimizing the trauma of those two defections.